smartinternz02/SPSGP-7095-Movie-Review-Analysis-based-on-sentiment-using-Text-Processing-API/readme.md

-Instruction to run the application
+Instructions to run the application

 Add following to the config file